mayanordin/STA141B_FinalProject/index.md

 ### Web Scraping Indeed

 <div align="justify">
-In order to scrape Indeed overall, we utilized Selenium to automate the process of extracting job listings from the website.
+In order to scrape Indeed overall, we utilized Selenium (similarly to LinkedIn) to automate the process of extracting job listings from the website.
 Initially, we attempted manual scraping by directly accessing the website's HTML structure to collect data, but this approach proved ineffective due to dynamic content loading and anti-scraping measures that blocked our efforts.
 <br><br>
 As a result, we pivoted to using Selenium, which allowed us to set up a Chrome browser instance through the Selenium WebDriver.
 This automated browser navigates to a specified URL and collects data on job postings, including the company name, job location, job title, and salary information.
 For each job listing, we extracted details using HTML class names and CSS selectors, while also implementing exception handling for scenarios where certain elements, such as salary information, were missing.
 This method proved to be more reliable than manual scraping, though it still presented significant challenges due to website restrictions.
 <br><br>